Somaliland officials appear at a loss as to how to stem the growing exodus

 For Mbused, a 24-year-old divorced mother of one, leaving is the only option.
 She, like many young people interviewed, didn’t want her name used because her family doesn’t know about her intentions.

 “Here there is nothing.
 No jobs,” she says.
 “There are cultural restrictions on women.
 I just sit in the home.”

-She scrolls though photos on her smart phone and points to a girlfriend who has been in Germany for more than a year and is now married to a German man.
+She scrolls through photos on her smartphone and points to a girlfriend who has been in Germany for more than a year and is now married to a German man.
 That’s the life that Mbused wants, and if she can save $6,500 — of which she now has $1,500— she will pay for her own tahriib so as to not to put her family in a tight spot.
-If she makes it and finds a job, she wants to send back money for her son.
+If she makes it and finds a job, she wants to send back the money to her son.

 The government also created the Somaliland Job Center as a measure to tackle soaring youth unemployment.
 Tucked away in the capital, Hargeisa, the ambitious center has had limited victories.
 Of the 700 applications it currently has on file, it says it has placed 70 people in full-time jobs since the building opened two years ago.

 Salah, a 26-year-old who runs his mother’s clothing stores, empathizes with his generation’s frustrations over slow development in a forgotten corner of the world, but he fears his cohorts are lured by false expectations portrayed in Facebook photos.